 - Typically a large egg will cook in 4-5 minutes for a soft-firm texture.

 You can also reheat them in the oven.
-Carefully place eggs on a greased baking dish, covered with foil and place in a moderate oven (300º F) for about 10 minutes.
+Carefully place eggs on a greased baking dish, covered with foil, and place in a moderate oven (300º F) for about 10 minutes.
 Worked like a charm.
-Woo Hoo, another great way to make poached eggs for a crowd.

 Ingredients